Nox-Erebos/UGDC/Q2S.md

 **Resources**
 - [**Grass Asset**](https://assetstore.unity.com/packages/2d/textures-materials/nature/grass-flowers-pack-free-138810)

-**Assignments**
+**Assignments** *Due Friday Nov 29th*

-- Explore Unity and create a scene with an enviroment of your choice using free assets.
+- Create a detailed terrain with various landforms and textures.
+Add various gameobjects to you scene as well.
+Let your creavity run wild!
+You will be presenting it on Friday.

 ___________________